simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 looking into the details of some of these plans, I have become a bit concerned that perhaps the importance of IDA is not fully appreciated by decision makers.

-As example consider the NIH efforts to promote data-driven discovery that center around plans for the
+As an example consider the NIH efforts to promote data-driven discovery that center around plans for the
 [_Data Commons_](https://datascience.nih.gov/commons).
 The linked page
 describes an ecosystem with four compenents one of which is